 6. Why does Google My Business matter?
 What does it have to do with SEO for my website?

-RE: Google My Business is the number one step for local SEO.
+Google My Business is the number one step for local SEO.
 Once Google has verified your business as real, you have the opportunity to appear in what’s called the Google Map results.
 The respective section in Google populates the nearest search results for a particular service.
+If you want to get more information on marketing then make sure to visit this website for assistance.

 7. Should I hire someone to do my SEO?

-RE: I’d start with having someone evaluate your website and then continue the conversation about how an SEO consultant can help you build search presence.
-If you’re in interested in a non-biased, transparent site analysis, one of our Miami SEO specialist can take a look at your site.
-Make sure you reference this interview!
+I’d start with having someone evaluate your website and then continue the conversation about how an SEO consultant can help you build search presence.

 Published in partnership with On the Map Marketing.